oktadev/okta-blog/_source/_posts/2023-04-26-java-jetty-oauth.md

 In the next section, you will use Spring Security and Okta to protect the POST and DELETE endpoints.

-## Use the Okta CLI to Create an OIDC Application
+## Use the Okta CLI to create an OIDC application

 The first step to securing the app is configuring an OpenID Connect (OIDC) app on Okta.
 OpenID Connect is an identity authentication protocol built on top of OAuth 2.0, an authorization protocol.
 In short, OIDC is how the app verifies who the user is, and OAuth 2.0 is how the app verifies what the user is allowed to do.
 Spring Security provides the client-side implementation and, in this example, you'll be using Okta as the cloud provider.